eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Set Dynamic Allocation
 ^^^^^^^^^^^^^^^^^^^^^^
-By default :ref:`memorymanagementpolicy` is set to |PREALLOCATED_MEMORY_MODE-api|, meaning that the amount of memory required by the configured :ref:`resourcelimitsqospolicy` will be allocated at initialization.
+By default :ref:`memorymanagementpolicy` is set to |PREALLOCATED_WITH_REALLOC_MEMORY_MODE-api|, meaning that the amount of memory required by the configured :ref:`resourcelimitsqospolicy` will be allocated at initialization.
+If some more memory has to be allocated at run time, it is reallocated.

 Using the dynamic settings of the :ref:`rtpsendpointqos` will prevent unnecessary allocations.
 Lowest footprint is achieved with |DYNAMIC_RESERVE_MEMORY_MODE-api| at the cost of higher allocation counts, in this mode memory is